Have you ever wanted to take your movie viewing outside with you?

 There will be times you want to put on a presentation but the light is coming in through a side window.
 If the projector struggles with brightness it will not show up.

 A projector might be marketed as portable, but is it really portable?
-Some company slap the name onto a product of it’s cheap.
+Some companies slap the name onto a product of its cheap.

 But just because you want a projector does it mean you want a cheaply produced projector.

 A portable projector will be designed to easily carry within a briefcase or backpack.
 If you’re flying across the world and you need to bring presentation tools with you, you need a projector that will likely fit into the carry-on.